Click here to read today's devotion with Scripture readings on BlessedisShe.net.

 This I hold close, even as I remain frustrated by the snail-like pace of my progress, by all the still-hardened patches of my heart.
 To love others as He loves me means to discover His love through actively working to love others.
 A paradox, yes.
 But a beautiful one, in which I suddenly comprehend that I am the needy one, begging for soul food as my Savior passes by.

 He reaches out, and our hands meet, and our eyes meet; I drink in the Love which He gives freely for the sake of my destitute soul, knowing that I can give Him literally nothing in return.

 I am the needy one, begging for soul food as my Savior passes by.

 Do you struggle to give or receive Love on this path of growing in holiness?
 Choose one simple way to imitate Christ’s actions and open your heart to the Love God desires to give you in return.

 Megan Hjelmstad is a wife, mom, writer and sometimes soldier whose real passion is equal parts faith and chocolate.
 You can find out more about her here.

 Share: Twitter Facebook

-The post This is a Test appeared first on Blessed Is She.
+The post Begging for Love appeared first on Blessed Is She.